TikTok food trends: Eitan Bernanth

-Eitan Bernath is a 19-year-old TikTok star with over 1.6 million followers on the platform as of May 2021.
+Eitan Bernath is a TikTok star with over 1.6 million followers on the platform as of May 2021.
 After teaching himself to cook by watching YouTube and the Food Network, he posted his first TikTok in 2019: within 24 hours of posting his first video on an easy-to-make recipe, he gained tens of thousands of followers.
 His trademark upbeat and energetic behavior in combination with his focus on easy recipes differentiates him from traditional culinary experts.

 Jeron Combs

 Jeron Combs posted his first TikTok video in May 2020 from a prison cell, and since then has attracted millions of viewers.
 Combs converted his metal bed frame into a cooking surface and documented his meal preparation process.
-His account, @blockboyjmoney, has now been deleted from TikTok's platform, but an alternative account with the handle @blaise.x0 posts videos on his behalf to over 330,000 followers as reported by the company.

 Emily Mariko

 Emily Mariko attained TikTok fame after posting a recipe video about leftover salmon bowls on August 25, 2021.
-Her signature salmon dish, along with the lack of music and filler audio in contrast to most TikTok culinary videos, has created a following of over 6 million people.
+Her signature salmon dish, along with the lack of music and filler audio in contrast to most TikTok culinary videos, has created a following of over 12 million people.

+Logan Moffitt

+Notable for his interest in South-Korean cuisine, Logan Moffitt (or @logagm on TikTok) is known for popularizing multiple different versions of a cucumber salad recipe across the internet.
+Moffitt, who is from Ottawa, was drawn to the kitchen as a result of his youth, in which he "grew up watching a lot of different cooking shows on TV."
+On TikTok, he's commonly referred to as the "cucumber guy".
+Those who recreate his recipes online often honor and refer to him by starting their videos with his iconic opener, "sometimes you need to eat an entire cucumber."